-Less discount, more giveaway 😉 We love that your pup has fur-siblings or fur-kids!
-For dogs living in the same household, it's only $1 more per additional dog for Daily, $5 more for Monthly and $10 more for Annual memberships.
+We love that your pup has fur-siblings or fur-kids!
+We do offer multiple dog discounts for pups in the same household (see Memberships for pricing).
 We kindly ask for no more than 3 dogs per owner/handler.

 Do you have hourly (or weekly) membership rates?

 Not at this time.
 The Tail Wags concept was designed to really offer a lot more than just a play space for your pup, so our rates are the most valuable for members with either very frequent or single extended-period visits.
 We want you to come and go as you please.
 Use the lounge to get some work done, work on a project with a team, relax with a book, or meet your friends to hang out.
 That said, we value member feedback and will revisit our packages as needed.

 Can my Monthly Membership auto-renew (with recurring payment)?

 Yes it can!
 The current default is a renewal notice, which you receive via an email that allows you to renew (and pay) online.
 However, please let us know if you want your membership setup to auto-renew and we'll be happy to do that.